usnistgov/oar-auth-py/README.md

 JSON Web Token (JWT) which the client uses to connect to other OAR backend services.

-## Contents
+## Repository Contents

 ```
 python       --> Python source code for the metadata and preservation
                   services
+idp          --> An implementation of a SAML IDP Login service that
+                  can be used in lieu of an external one for
+                  development and testing
 scripts      --> Tools for running the services and running all tests
 oar-build    --> general oar build system support (do not customize)
 metadata     --> The base nistoar Python source code, provided as a git
                   submodule
-docker/      --> Docker containers for building and running tests
+docker       --> Docker containers for building and running tests
 ```

 ## Prerequisites